yournames762/DUCK-Net-Lite/Readme.md

-# DUCK-Net for Skin Lesion Segmentation
+# Applying and Adapting DUCK-Net for Skin Lesion Segmentation

 This repository contains the code and models used in our study:
 **"Applying and Adapting DUCK-Net for Skin Lesion Segmentation"**